Certified Scrum Product Owner (CSPO)

 Upon completion of the course, participants are registered as Certified Scrum Product Owners (CSPOs).
 Registration includes a two-year membership in the Scrum Alliance, where valuable Scrum Product Owner material and information are available.

-Participants of this course will be eligible to apply for 14 PDU's toward their continuing education requirements with PMI (Project Management Institute).
+Participants of this course will be eligible to apply for 14 PDUs toward their continuing education requirements with Project Management Institute (PMI).

 Class registration includes a copy of course materials for personal use along with initial certification and exam fee.
-Continental breakfast, lunch and snack items are served daily including beverages.
+Continental breakfast, lunch, beverages, and snack items are served daily.

 After this course, attendees will be able to: